 Schedule H: Codebtors

 Form 106H allows you to list anyone who is also named on loans or other liabilities.
-Those people will need to be notified that they may be responsible for debt after you file Chapter 7 bankruptcy.
+Those people will need to be notified that they may be responsible for the debt after you file Chapter 7 bankruptcy.

 Schedule I: Income